-Instrumental or Vocal/Choral Emphasis: Total of 32 graduate semester hours.
-The student must complete 16 semester hours in required music courses (described above), and the following courses in music and education (16 hours, to include 0-3 hours of approved music electives by advisement, depending upon whether the special education requirement has been previously satisfied):
+Instrumental or vocal/choral emphasis: Total of 32 graduate semester hours.
+The student must complete 16 semester hours in required music courses describe above and the following courses in music and education (16 hours, to include 0-3 hours of approved music electives by advisement, depending upon whether the special education requirement has been previously satisfied):

-ED 500 Intro to Graduate Education and Technology (1) (required first semester) EFD 502 Curriculum Development (3) EFD 560 Psychological Principles of Learning (3) EIM 503 Computer Based Instructional Technologies (3) SPE 500 Survey Course in Special Education (3) Students who have not previously satisfied the special education at the undergraduate or graduate level.
-If this requirement has been met, 3 hours of music elec- tives are required.
-MU 442G Measurement and Evaluation of Music (3)
+ED 500 Introduction to Graduate Education and Technology (1) (Discipline specific section required first semester of enrollment.)
+EFD 502 Curriculum Development (3) EFD 560 Psychological Principles of Learning (3) EIM 503 Computer Based Instructional Technologies (3) SPE 500 Survey Course in Special Education (3) Students who have not previously satisfied the special education requirement at the undergraduate or graduate level must take SPÉ 500.
+If this requirement has been met, 3 hours of music electives are required.
+MU 545 Measurement and Evaluation of Music (3)